Just like humans, Staffies can easily become overweight.

 Castrated dogs of both sex can gain weight rapidly as they don’t have the hormones within their body which aids quicker metabolism.
 Indeed, desexed dogs should be weight checked on a regular basis to ensure their weight is remaining at an acceptable point and not going over or under where it should be.

 Staffy Diet Plan

-If you find your dog has gained too much weight, the easiest way for them to loose weight is reduced feeds (weigh out the food correctly for what their ideal weight should be) and increase the exercise.
+If you find your dog has gained too much weight, the easiest way for them to lose weight is reduced feeds (weigh out the food correctly for what their ideal weight should be) and increase the exercise.